We got it.

 You can always find a shop willing to quote lower.
 Somewhere, someone is running older equipment with lower overhead and hungrier margins.
 You won't win a race to the bottom.

-But shops that position on qualification don't enter that race.
+But I see shops that position on qualification don't enter that race.
 They compete on a different field entirely.
 The buyer comparing you against the cheapest quote isn't your buyer.
 The buyer comparing your certifications, your tolerance capability, and your documentation quality against qualified competitors is your buyer.

 Your marketing should find the second buyer and let the first buyer find someone else.